Variational quantum simulation using non-Gaussian continuous-variable systems: CV-VQE architecture

 With a high degree of experimental control \cite{nokkala2018reconfigurable,sansavini2019continuous}, the optimization process primarily focuses on the parameters of Gaussian operations, such as squeezing and passive optics.
 The scheme of our photonic CV-VQE algorithm is illustrated in Fig.\ \ref{fig:cvvqe_scheme}.
 Initially, a set of $N$-mode vacuum states are subjected to squeezing by non-linear crystals with squeezing factors $\vec r$.
 Subsequently, the modes undergo interference in a linear optical circuit with parameters $\vec\theta$, resulting in entanglement between the modes.
 Finally, a photon-subtraction operation is applied to a specific mode, and all other modes are measured using homodyne detection \cite{Kovalenko21,Ansquer21,Asa-multiplex-21,Koadou23}.
 The moments of the quadrature distributions obtained from these measurements encode the energy of the simulated Hamiltonian.
 By estimating these quantities, we can implement a classical optimization protocol to optimize the $N^2+N$ parameters of the general Gaussian unitary $G(\vec r, \vec \theta)$, minimizing the energy of the system, converging to an approximation of the ground state of the system \cite{yao2023design}.

+Although our proposed VQE draws inspiration from particular hardware implementations, the versatility of our framework can be smoothly adapted to diverse experimental platforms that employ different natural operations.
+For instance, leveraging the mathematical tools presented in the appendix, we can describe a scheme wherein the initial state comprises a product of single-photon states going through a passive interferometer before being measured by homodyne detectors \cite{chabaud2021classical}.
+This showcases the adaptability and broad applicability of our approach beyond specific hardware configurations.

+In the work by Bangar et al. \cite{bangar2023experimentally}, a photonic scheme akin to ours is developed, employing multiple layers of Gaussian and non-Gaussian gates to construct a CV quantum neural network.
+Notably, they emulate the approach outlined in \cite{Killoran_2019}, specifically detailing the implementation of the cubic phase gate through a sequence of three photon subtractions \cite{marshall2015repeat}.
+While this scheme is theoretically feasible, it remains impractical with current technology.
+Each layer of their neural network needs three probabilistic photon subtractions, whereas our approach requires only one to conduct non-trivial simulations efficiently.

+Moreover, their classical simulations use number-resolving detectors instead of the more conventional threshold detectors.
+They also impose a Hilbert space cutoff in their simulations, whereas our newly introduced framework avoid such a truncation.

+Additionally, the quantum scheme in \cite{bangar2023experimentally} employs a universal set of quantum gates, rendering it equivalent to a universal quantum computer.
+In contrast, our approach relies on Near-Term Intermediate-Scale Quantum (NISQ) operations, yet retains the potential to approximate the scheme outlined in \cite{Killoran_2019}.
+Finally, as detailed in the subsequent section, we provide realistic estimates for the experimental resources and time required to implement our protocol, enhancing the practicality and feasibility of our proposed approach.

-\textbf{Experimental resources}--- In our approach, we use CV states with a high degree of purity, that are not far from reachparticularly in optical system~\cite{Asavanant19,Larsen2019,Ra19}.
+\textbf{Experimental resources}---In our approach, we use CV states with a high degree of purity, that are not far from reach particularly in optical system~\cite{Asavanant19,Larsen2019,Ra19}.
 To effectively implement this setup, the primary resources in demand are squeezing and single-photon operations.

 The degree of achievable squeezing is constrained by the non-linearity within SPDC crystals.
 This constraint can be quantified and addressed using the squeezing cost introduced in \cite{centrone2021cost}.
 The amount of squeezing needed for the implementation depicted in Fig. \ref{fig:expResource} may pose challenges for schemes reliant on more than 10 frequency modes \cite{Cai17,Roman23}.
 Nonetheless, it remains feasible for temporal modes, up to approximately 3-5 dB \cite{madsen2022quantum}.
 While this could result in longer computational times, there is potential for improvement through a hybrid approach that combines frequency and temporal modes \cite{Koadou23,Roman23}.